coadu/zeromq-playground/README.md

 /vagrant/setup-skydock.sh
 ```

-Here are instructions for running the [ØMQ zguide](http://zguide.zeromq.org/) Hellow World example in Python.
+Here are instructions for running the [ØMQ zguide](http://zguide.zeromq.org/) Hello World example in Python.
 The source to zguide examples are included on the image, look in "zguide/examples".

 **NOTE** that the standard examples are written for a singlehost setup, so some tweaking is needed for them to work here.